Entering a conversation

 Patricia Commun (*1960) is a professor for German economic culture at the University of Cergy-Pontoise/Paris-Seine.
 Her focus of research is the history of liberal thought and 20th century German economic history.
 She is a member of the Wilhelm Röpke Institut and of the Aktionsgemeinschaft Soziale Marktwirtschaft.

-Crystal Cordell (*1979) is research associate at the Centre d’Etudes Sociologiques et Politiques Raymond Aron (CESPRA) of the Ecole des Hautes Etudes en Sciences Sociales, Paris, France.
+Crystal Cordell (*1979) is deputy director of the Reims Campus of Sciences Po, France, an adjunct professor at the Menton Campus of Sciences Po, and a research associate at CESPRA – Centre d’études sociologiques et politiques Raymond Aron.
 Her research interests span the fields of ancient Greek philosophy, rhetoric and political discourse, European politics, emotions in politics, applied ethics, and libertarian feminism.
-Parallel to her research activities, Crystal Cordell teaches at the Institut d’Etudes Politiques – Sciences Po Paris, the University of Nice – Sophia Antipolis and Skema Business School.
+Earlier, she served as an academic manager at the Menton Campus of Sciences Po, and she taught at the University of Nice – Sophia Antipolis and Skema Business School.

 Nick Cowen, Ph.D.